CelliesProjects/writeOnlyFS-ESP32/README.md

 Research has shown that most data saved is rather unimportant and boring and will probably never be read again.
 Exactly this common and widespread scenario is what the engineers at CelliesProjects had in mind when they started developing `writeOnlyFS-ESP32`

-`writeOnlyFS-ESP32` was designed specifically so this tedious proces could be done more efficient and faster.
+`writeOnlyFS-ESP32` was designed specifically so the tedious proces of storing boring data could be done more efficient and faster.

 `writeOnlyFS-ESP32` uses a WOM (Write-Only-Memory) implementation in software which is a real breakthrough technology now also available for IoT devices.
 By making some minor concessions on the saved data retention, previously unheard of transfer speed and storage capacity were made possible.